BurakMikita/test-back-end/README.md

 GET http://localhost:3000/books/?sortBy=price_asc

-4.

-Pagination is done by default for authors and books but you can also add it in the request
+# 4. Pagination is done by default for authors and books but you can also add it in the request

 GET http://localhost:3000/authors?page=2&limit=10

-5. There is also registration and without registration you will not be able to see all users at this link
+# 5.There is also registration and without registration you will not be able to see all users at this link

 GET http://localhost:3000/auth/users